Inner North London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary An obsolete email address caused a critical district nursing referral to fail upon discharge, compounded by inadequate, explicit communication to a vulnerable patient and family about the fatal risks of missed medication and follow-up contact.
+Concerns summary (AI summary) An obsolete email address caused a critical district nursing referral to fail upon discharge, compounded by inadequate, explicit communication to a vulnerable patient and family about the fatal risks of missed medication and follow-up contact.

 Nuala Seddon